LOURDES GROTTO & PRAYER GARDEN

 These rights and services within the church bring with them certain obligations, as in any form of community.

 To be considered “active,” a parishioners must be registered in the parish; attend Mass faithfully; support the life of the parish by sharing time and talents in service, and sharing treasure (tithing) to build up the community.
 Active participation in Christian Stewardship makes you an ACTIVE parishioner.

-Thank you so very much to all our Parishioners who have generously contributed to the Bishop's Appeal Campaign (DSA) which provides the needed funding for the various ministries and services the Diocese of Palm Beach offers to the most vulnerable in our communities.
+Thank you so very much to all our Parishioners that have generously contributed to the Bishop’s Appeal Campaign (DSA) which provides the needed funding for the various ministries and services the Diocese of Palm Beach offers to the most vulnerable in our communities.

 As the Parish continues its mission, please consider supporting the building of the Lourdes Grotto and Prayer Garden so we could secure all the needed funds for its completion.
-The Blue envelopes for this purpose can be found in Church.
+The Blue envelopes for this purpose could be found in Church.

 We publish the Banns of Marriage for: